mlund/faunus/docs/_docs/install.md

 ### Python libraries in odd locations

-Should you have multiple compilers or python distributions, be specific:
+Should there are multiple compilers or python distributions, be specific:

 ~~~ bash
 CC=/opt/bin/clang CXX=/opt/bin/clang++ cmake . \